Fluid Forge

 • Existing contracts keep working. fluidVersion 0.4.0, 0.5.7, 0.7.1, 0.7.2, and 0.7.3 all validate against 0.8.3.
 The discover emitter populates both metadata.layer and metadata.productType automatically.

-• The Python >=3.10 floor means anyone still on 3.9 should pin to data-product-forge<0.8.3 or upgrade the interpreter.
+• Python >=3.10 floor remains — anyone still on 3.9 should pin to data-product-forge<0.8.3.

 • Plugins are uncontained.
 A plugin is third-party Python loaded into the CLI process.
 Trust = pip trust.
 Read SDK & Plugins → Trust Model before installing community plugins.